BitEscrow/escrow-sdk/README.md

 }
 ```

 If desired, a third-party can host the proposal.
-The protocol is designed for third-parties to help with negotiation, and offer their own services such as arbitration.
+The protocol is designed for third-parties to help with negotiation, and offer their own services, such as arbitration.

 There is no specification placed on how to communicate the proposal between parties.
 There are many great protocols available, so feel free to use your favorite one!

 > Note: The escrow server does not take part in negotiations.
-While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the server being involved.
+While BitEscrow may offer these services, the protocol is designed so that members can negotiate freely, without the server being involved.

+Once a proposal has been decided, any member can deliver it to the escrow server.
+The server will validate all terms and endorsements, then publish an open [contract](docs/contract.md) for review and funding.

 ### Funding

-Once a final proposal has been delivered to the server, the terms and endorsements are validated, then an open [contract](docs/contract.md) is published.

-To deposit funds, each funder requests a deposit [account](docs/deposit.md) from the server.
+To fund a contract, each funder first requests a deposit [account](docs/deposit.md) from the server.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.

 ```ts
 interface DepositAccount {